rails/rails/guides/source/active_support_core_extensions.md

 # => Mon, 02 Aug 2010 23:15:17 +0000
 ```

-They translate to calls to +since+ or +advance+.
+They translate to calls to `since` or `advance`.
 For example here we get the correct jump in the calendar reform:

 ```ruby
 DateTime.new(1582, 10, 4, 23) + 1.hour
 # => Fri, 15 Oct 1582 00:00:00 +0000
 ```

-Extensions to +Time+
+Extensions to `Time`
 --------------------

 ### Calculations

-NOTE: All the following methods are defined in +active_support/core_ext/time/calculations.rb+.
+NOTE: All the following methods are defined in `active_support/core_ext/time/calculations.rb`.

-Active Support adds to +Time+ many of the methods available for +DateTime+:
+Active Support adds to `Time` many of the methods available for `DateTime`:

 ```ruby
 past?